- Scholarship Information -

-Judging: Judging will be based on the artwork that will make the best POSTER for the upcoming Concert on the Green event on Sunday, May 27, 2018.
+Judging: Judging will be based on the artwork that will make the best POSTER.
 (Suggestion: As you compose your artwork, step back to view how visible the images and text is from a short distance.)
 Judging will be performed by at least three judges chosen for their expertise in visual arts and printing.
-Winners will be announced on or before Friday, March 31, 2018 and the winning entries will be framed for display and for the use of Concert on the Green.
+Winners will be announced on or before Friday, March 29, 2019 and the winning entries will be framed for possible display and/or for the use of Concert on the Green.

 Prizes will be awarded in three divisions: